Updated: Feb 4

 It doesn’t mean any of those things.

-It just means - these are the stories God chose to use to make his name known
+It just means - these are the stories God chose to use to make his name known at this particular time.

 If I write a book and in it, I happen to tell 12 stories of Ella and only 6 of Addy, it doesn’t mean I am less proud of Addy, it just means - the stories that came to mind as I wrote were stories where God moved in and through Ella.
 It didn’t mean God wasn’t and isn’t moving in and through Addy - it just means those aren’t the stories I shared with you.
-To think it means more would be a waste of time.

 Let me ask you this: